rvjc/free-mandelbrot/README.md

 As my youngest son put it: "Maybe the universe is NOT expanding, but we are getting smaller".
-Well, this Mandelbotesque thought experiment by a twelve-year old is not as crazy at it seems if the "we" refers to all of the matter in the universe which also forms the basis of our reference dimensions (because everything is relative).
-As it turns out, this is a very intuitive way of visualising an "expanding" universe where all galaxies appear to be "moving away" from each other other at the same rate.
-If you can disprove my son's contention, then a career in Theoretical Physics beckons which is way beyond my pay grade!
-But be warned: as Albert Einstein once remarked: "the more we learn, the more we realise how little we know".
+Well, this Mandelbotesque thought experiment by a twelve-year old is not as crazy at it seems if the "we" refers to all of the matter in the universe (which also also determines our reference dimensions since everything is relative).
+Actually, this is a very intuitive way of visualising an "expanding" universe where all galaxies appear to be "moving away" from each other other at the same rate.
+If you can disprove my son's contention, then a career in Theoretical Physics beckons (which is way beyond my pay grade).
+But be warned: as Albert Einstein himself once remarked: "the more we learn, the more we realise how little we know".

 But even if you're not an Einstein, you too can burrow down and let your imagination run riot with this program.
 And if